Hz-Lin/crochet_design/README.md

 I plan to create more patterns.
 Here are some ideas

-- Octocat from GitHub (I made this before, but I did not write down the pattern)
 - Ferris from Rust
 - Puffy from OpenBSD
 - GEEKO from SUSE